ECB's Asmussen calls for stronger European institutions

-“The increasing level of integration within Europe calls for a new institutional design to ensure legitimization, accountability and democratic control,” the German ECB Executive Board member said at an event organized by the Kiel institute for the World Economy.
+“The increasing level of integration within Europe calls for a new institutional design to ensure legitimisation, accountability and democratic control,” the German ECB Executive Board member said at an event organised by the Kiel institute for the World Economy.

 Asmussen said governments should ensure national parliaments were appropriately informed and involved in European decision procedures.
 But often, decisions with the European Union’s common interest could only be made at a supranational level.